-Normalizing a Solar Eclipse
+Normalizing A Solar Eclipse

 President Trump’s failure to govern while he simultaneously proves he is mentally and morally unfit is newsworthy, but it’s not a surprise.
 His use of false equivalence to link the heinous actions of white supremacists in Charlottesville to those of counter-protesters was reprehensible, but hardly shocking.
 Trump has been fanning the flames of intolerance and revealing his boundless insecurity since he announced his presidential run.

-Like Monday’s solar eclipse, which captured the attention of the nation but will soon be forgotten, Trump’s shameful response to Charlottesville will be reduced to something less significant than the impact felt now.
+Like Monday’s solar eclipse, which captured the attention of the nation and will soon be forgotten, Trump’s shameful response to Charlottesville will be reduced to a gaffe by this political allies.
 His presidential failures have proven too overwhelming to analyze and sort simply based on the rate at which he makes unforced errors.
-Trump is the rare political figure who is remarkably predictable and yet continues to alarm us with loathsome behavior.
+Trump is the rare political figure who is remarkably predictable and yet continues to alarm us.

 Counting on the remaining Trump supporters to muster the courage necessary to own this mistake and join the arduous process of healing our nation is futile.

 Like the man himself, Trump loyalists are incapable of recognizing the harm caused by his erratic leadership and bombastic style.
-Summoning the will to stand up to the President is unthinkable for most of the Republican Congress.
-Elected officials have adapted by hiding behind ambiguous tweets condemning racism, yet they continue to support our racist president.
+Summoning the will to stand up to the president is unthinkable for most members of the Republican majority in Congress.
+Elected officials have adapted by hiding behind ambiguous tweets condemning racism, yet they continue to support the racist leader of the Republican party.

-With loyal enablers propping up his fragile ego and a rotating door of Trump surrogates failing to rein in the President, the course to Charlottesville was entirely predictable, charted through a presidency of pandering and populism.
+With loyal enablers propping up his fragile ego and a rotating door of Trump surrogates failing to rein in the President, the course to Charlottesville was predictable, charted through a presidency of pandering and populism.

 Propagating myths to justify political ambition

 Like ancient civilizations trying to make sense of an eclipse, Trump defenders turn to mythology to make sense of a country they felt slipping away from them during the Obama years.
 Prior to widespread knowledge about the scientific understanding of an eclipse, dozens of explanations existed.
 Most of the tales can be traced back to the cultural values held by people of specific regions throughout history.
-Stories about thieving dogs, hungry demons and distraught bears taking a bite out of the vanishing sun helped people make sense of eclipses.
+Stories about thieving dogs and distraught bears taking a bite out of the vanishing sun helped people make sense of eclipses.
 In the absence of scientific fact, people clung to mythology to grasp something otherwise incomprehensible.

 Unfortunately the same can be said for millions of Trump voters holding desperately to convictions based on a distorted view of America.
-President Trump creates enemies with carefully constructed myths and joins his followers by blaming others for the real and imaginary problems in the world.
-His most impassioned disciples chanted, “Lock her up!” about Hillary Clinton and a majority of his followers overlook his lies because they buy the underlying premise of his dishonesty.
+President Trump creates enemies with carefully constructed myths and joins his followers by blaming others for real and imaginary problems in the world.
+His most impassioned disciples chanted, “Lock her up!” about Hillary Clinton and a majority of his followers continue to overlook his lies because they buy the underlying premise of his dishonesty.

 The deluge of Trump-created mythology includes allegations of rampant voter fraud, the size of his Inauguration crowd, allegations that President Obama wiretapped Trump Tower and most recently the legend of General Pershing stopping Muslim terrorists for 35 years.
 (List of Trump Lies) Rather than delving into a serious policy agenda or advancing US interests abroad, Trump spends his time watching TV and feeding his disillusioned base tweets about fake news.